roehampton/module-content/msc-project/assessment/README.md

+·    A project report.

+·    Any required deliverables, such as software products produced.

+·    A short screencast illustrating the work they have done.

 ## Selecting Your Project

 Selecting a project is your first major task.
 There are a few things you need to take into consideration: